dvlyon/RMMZ/GameMap/HUD/Map/README.md

 ### Description

-DvLyon_HUD_Map is a HUD module that simply shows the current map's display name.
+DvLyon_HUD_Map is a HUD module that shows the current map's display name.

 ### License